Alabama: Race and ethnicity

-The state government has promoted recognition of Native American contributions to the state, including the designation in 2000 for Columbus Day to be jointly celebrated as American Indian Heritage Day.
+The state government has promoted recognition of American Indian contributions to the state, including the designation in 2000 for Columbus Day to be jointly celebrated as American Indian Heritage Day.
+In 2020, 33,625 identified as being Native American alone, and 97,405 did in combination with one or more other races.

 Language

-Most Alabama residents (95.1% of those five and older) spoke only English at home in 2010, a minor decrease from 96.1% in 2000.
-Alabama English is predominantly Southern, and is related to South Midland speech which was taken across the border from Tennessee.
-In the major Southern speech region, there is the decreasing loss of the final r, for example the "boyd" pronunciation of "bird".
-In the northern third of the state, there is a South Midland "arm" and "barb" rhyming with "form" and "orb", respectively.
-Unique words in Alabama English include: redworm (earthworm), peckerwood (woodpecker), snake doctor and snake feeder (dragonfly), tow sack (burlap bag), plum peach (clingstone), French harp (harmonica), and dog irons (andirons).
+According to the 2022 American Community Survey's estimates, approximately 94% of Alabamians speak English as their sole language, while 6% spoke a language other than English.
+Of other languages, the majority of its multilingual population speaks Spanish (3.8%).
+In a separate 2021 study by the American University Washington College of Law, Spanish was spoken by 156,656 residents.
+Following, Korean, Vietnamese, Mandarin and Cantonese, German, French, and Tagalog were the most-spoken languages; among its French-speaking population, the majority have preserved their language since French colonization.

 Religion

+Pre-colonial and present-day Alabamians have adhered to multiple religions including Native American and African diaspora religions, and predominantly Christianity with the establishment of Spanish missions in Florida.
+Other faiths including Judaism, Islam, and Indian religions were introduced since European colonization and American settlement.
+According to a 2023 Public Religion Research Institute survey, an estimated 80% of the adult population were Christian.

 In the 2008 American Religious Identification Survey, 86% of Alabama respondents reported their religion as Christian, including 6% Catholic, with 11% as having no religion.
 The composition of other traditions is 0.5% Mormon, 0.5% Jewish, 0.5% Muslim, 0.5% Buddhist, and 0.5% Hindu.

 Alabama is located in the middle of the Bible Belt, a region of numerous Protestant Christians.
 Alabama has been identified as one of the most religious states in the United States, with about 58% of the population attending church regularly.
 A majority of people in the state identify as Evangelical Protestant.
 As of 2010, the three largest denominational groups in Alabama are the Southern Baptist Convention, The United Methodist Church, and non-denominational Evangelical Protestant.

 In Alabama, the Southern Baptist Convention has the highest number of adherents with 1,380,121; this is followed by the United Methodist Church with 327,734 adherents, non-denominational Evangelical Protestant with 220,938 adherents, and the Catholic Church with 150,647 adherents.
 Many Baptist and Methodist congregations became established in the Great Awakening of the early 19th century, when preachers proselytized across the South.
 The Assemblies of God had almost 60,000 members, the Churches of Christ had nearly 120,000 members.
 The Presbyterian churches, strongly associated with Scots-Irish immigrants of the 18th century and their descendants, had a combined membership around 75,000 (PCA—28,009 members in 108 congregations, PC(USA)—26,247 members in 147 congregations, the Cumberland Presbyterian Church—6,000 members in 59 congregations, the Cumberland Presbyterian Church in America—5,000 members and fifty congregations plus the EPC and Associate Reformed Presbyterians with 230 members and nine congregations).